 3. Don’t be afraid to ask for help.
 The best treatment is to get help early.

-A NAMI survey of college students in 2012 showed the most common diagnoses reported by students were depression, bipolar disorder and anxiety.
-Other conditions include adhd, eating disorders, obsessive-compulsive disorder, schizophrenia and substance abuse.
+A NAMI survey of college students showed the most common diagnoses reported by students were depression, bipolar disorder and anxiety.
+Other conditions include ADHD, eating disorders, obsessive-compulsive disorder, schizophrenia and substance abuse.

 Parents – emphasize to your students that they should get help early!
 Mental Illness does not get better the longer you wait to treat it.